xtuml/otel2puml/docs/development/design/1-DN-SCC_loop_detection/DN_1_SCC_loop_detection.md

     """
     pass

-def remove_loop_edges(loop: Loop, graph: EventGraph) -> EventGraph:
+def remove_loop_edges(loop: Loop, graph: EventGraph) -> None:
-    """Remove the edges of the loop from the graph
+    """Remove the edges of the loop from the graph and return a deep copied graph with loop edges removed and the loop components

     :param loop: The components of the loop to remove the edges from
     :param graph: The graph to remove the edges from
-    :return: The graph copied with the loop edges removed
     """
     pass